geonetwork/core-doc-sources/eng/users/source/glossary.rst

         "Write Once, Run Anywhere" capabilities for applications that require access to enterprise data.
 With a JDBC technology-enabled driver, you can connect all corporate data even in a heterogeneous environment.

-    JAI
-        Java Advanced Imaging (JAI) is a Java platform extension API that provides a set of object-oriented interfaces that support a simple, high-level programming model which allows developers to create their own image manipulation routines without the additional cost or licensing restrictions, associated with commercial image processing software.